-This project is based on Android app and Arduino Uno using Bluetooth as the wireless communication medium.
+This project is based on the Android app and Arduino Uno using Bluetooth as the wireless communication medium.
 It is a simple and flexible home automation system with only a few electronic components, without complex soldering.
 This project is designed to control three appliances, but it can be extended to six or more.

 Circuit and working

 The block diagram of the home automation system for controlling three electrical appliances is shown in Fig. 1 and its complete circuit diagram in Fig. 2.
 It is built around Arduino Uno R3 (Board1), HC-05 Bluetooth module, three relays (RL1 through RL3) and a few other components.
 This project demonstrates how to turn on/off the appliances connected with the relays using an Android app on a smartphone or tablet.

 Relay connections marked as x, y, COM (common), NO (normally open) and NC (normally connect) are shown in Fig. 3. x and y are two points across the coil of the relay.